Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Geometric setup for gauge theories with corners

 \begin{remark}[Notation] The canonical pairing $\tr(\cdot\cdot)$ between elements of $\dual{\fg}$ and $\fg$ \emph{should not be confused} with the related, but distinct, pairing $\langle\cdot,\cdot\rangle$ between dual-valued forms and elements of $\fG$.
-Indeed, the two can be conflated when the dual-valued form is rank-0, i.e.\ it is valued in sections of the dual vector bundle $\Xi^*\to\Sigma$.
-E.g.\ consider the special case of a \emph{rank-0} $(\text{top},\bullet)$-form $\balpha$ and let $\xi\in\fG$:
+Indeed, the two can be conflated when the dual-valued form is order-0, i.e.\ it is valued in sections of the dual vector bundle $\Xi^*\to\Sigma$.
+E.g.\ consider the special case of a \emph{order-0} $(\text{top},\bullet)$-form $\balpha$ and let $\xi\in\fG$: